 Paying For Your Student(s) Meals

-My School Bucks will be a free service again this school year.
+Students will still want money on their account to pay for extra items and ala carte items.
 Visit myschoolbucks.com or download the app to your phone.
 If you prefer to send in money we ask that you put the students first, last name and grade or teachers name in a sealed envelope.
+My School Bucks will be a free service again this school year.

 Fairfield Local Schools Food Services Department follows the meal standards established by the USDA's "All Food Sold in Schools" and our Board Policy EFF - Food Sale Standards.
 This includes the requirements set forth by the Healthy, Hunger-Free Kids Act of 20210 and the "Smart Snacks in School" program.